Albert Diaz (judge): Professional career

 While in the Marines, Diaz served as a prosecutor, defense lawyer and judge.
 He left the service in 1995 for private practice, becoming an associate with the law firm of Hunton & Williams and represented Philip Morris USA during tobacco lawsuits in the late 1990s.
 From 2000 to 2005, he served as a military judge for the U.S. Navy-Marine Corps Trial Judiciary and as an appellate judge for the U.S. Navy-Marine Corps Court of Criminal Appeals.

 Judicial career

 State court service

-In 2001, then-North Carolina Governor Mike Easley appointed Diaz to the Mecklenburg County Superior Court, making Diaz the first Hispanic ever to be a state judge in North Carolina.
+In 2001, then-North Carolina Governor Mike Easley appointed Diaz to the Mecklenburg County Superior Court, making Diaz the first Hispanic person ever to be a state judge in North Carolina.
 The following year, Diaz lost a bid for election.
 However, Easley again appointed Diaz to the Superior Court.
 Then, in 2005, the North Carolina Supreme Court chief justice appointed Diaz to be Charlotte, North Carolina's first ever Business Court judge, one of just three in the state.
 Diaz served as a Business Court Representative to the American Bar Association’s Business Law Section.